worv-ai/CostNav/costnav_isaacsim/README.md

 ## Nav2 Mission Module

 The `nav2_mission` module provides automated navigation mission orchestration with NavMesh-based position sampling and RViz visualization.
-It is **integrated directly into `launch.py`** for seamless operation.
+It uses a **state machine-based approach** integrated directly into the main simulation loop for proper synchronization.

 ### Container Architecture